Aadarshg087/git_practice/rewrite-remote-branch-hostory.md

 (might need to use --force in the end accordingly)

-Now, the text is been replced in the whole branch where have it is present and the remote origin will get detached, so hitting `git remote -v` will get nothing
+Now, the text is been replaced in the whole branch where have it is present and the remote origin will get detached, so hitting `git remote -v` will get nothing

-so add the remote repo where you want to push new re-written history
+so add the remote repo where you want to push new re-written history `git remote add origin <repo-link>`

 `git push origin main --force`